10 Must-See Attractions in Mexico City (And Why Each One Is Worth Your Time)

 The city center is a great place for a food tour that includes tacos al pastor, tlacoyos, tostadas and tortas accompanied by cerveza (beer), tequila or mezcal.

-You can book a guided tour of the largest city in Latin America to try street food and see the most popular cafes, or you can explore by yourself and for a few pesos try so much great food in every corner of the city.
+You can book a guided tour of the largest city in Latin America to try street food and see the most popular cafes.
+Or you can explore by yourself, and for a few pesos, try so much great food in every corner of the city.

-Mexican food is world famous and visiting Mexico City without enjoying its authentic food would be a huge mistake.
+Mexican food is world-famous, and visiting Mexico City without enjoying its authentic food would be a huge mistake.

-7. Tenochtitlan, Templo Mayor
+7. Tenochtitlán, Templo Mayor

 This is one of the city’s most significant historical landmarks and one of the greatest museums for Aztec artifacts.